skienzmatishun/rippreport/content/p/elephant-in-a-volkswagen/index.md

 ---
-title: "ELEPHANT IN A VOLKSWAGEN"
+title: ELEPHANT IN A VOLKSWAGEN
 date: 2018-01-27
-thumbnail: "img/elephant-in-a-volkswagen.jpg"
+thumbnail: img/elephant-in-a-volkswagen.jpg
 categories:
 - saturday-special
 - freaky-friday
 tags:
 - burrell
 - fairhope-airport
 - fairhope-single-tax
 - pittman
 - turner
 authors:
 - ripp-report
+alttags: "An elephant’s head emerging from a yellow Volkswagen Beetle, symbolizing deceptive appearances and hidden agendas in Fairh..."
 ---
 Some people will believe anything they are told without question.
 The last Fairhope City Council meeting is a perfect example, items 5 and 13, smell like a pig pen.
 It was all smoke and mirrors orchestrated to smell like roses.
 You can go on the city site, the council agenda, and get details.

 [http://www.cofairhope.com/home/showdocument?id=17612](http://www.cofairhope.com/home/showdocument?id=17612)